brianspiering/quotes_from_others/README.md

 "Do not rule over imaginary kingdoms of endlessly proliferating possibilities."
 — Tibetan Saying, One Dharma by Joseph Goldstein

+"Forgiveness means giving up all hope of a better past for the possibility of a better future."
+— Unknown

 “The real problem of humanity is the following: we have paleolithic emotions; medieval institutions; and god-like technology.
 And it is terrifically dangerous, and it is now approaching a point of crisis overall."
 — E. O. Wilson